AdobeDocs/audience-manager.fr-FR/help/using/features/profile-merge-rules/merge-rules-start.md

 ## Legacy DIL {#legacy-dil}

-If you&#39;re not using [!DNL Experience Cloud ID Service] yet, you really ought to.
+If you're not using [!DNL Experience Cloud ID Service] yet, you really ought to.
 Cependant, nous comprenons que le passage au nouveau code requiert des réflexions et des tests minutieux.
 In these cases, check your `DIL.create` function to make sure this is set up properly as shown in the code sample below.

 <pre class="js"><code>DIL. create ({partner
  : « nom du partenaire »,